-Photoshopping footage is obviously a common cheatchanging numbers that appear on screen at the end of levels.
-This has led to the emergent behaviour of rmoving the cursor of the console or PC around and over the times shown on screen to show that d.
+Photoshopping footage is obviously a common cheat, commonly involving changing numbers that appear on screen at the end of levels.
+Speedrunners have developed an emergent behaviour to demonstrate authenticity by moving their cursor around and over the time display to show that it is, in fact, a video and not a Photoshopped still image.

-Goldeneye was a common source of Photoshopped finishing times for years because of the ease of just copying the numbers on screen.
-Pixel pattern analysis (as in ) is performed by analysts to detect when numbers have been copy-pasted.
+Goldeneye 007 was a common target of Photoshopped finishing times for years because of the ease of just copying the numbers on screen.
+Pixel pattern analysis (as in [Figure 2]) is performed by speedrun analysts to detect when numbers have been copy-pasted.

 Another cheat is using an emulator to simulate one piece of hardware on another without reporting it.
-This can give the significant advantage of faster frame rates on a modern PC or the ability to slow the frame rate down for faster responses which can make all the difference when every microsecond counts.
+Emulators can create significant advantages through faster frame rates on a modern PC or, on the contrary, through slower frame rates to enable faster and more precise responses, which can make all the difference when every microsecond counts.

-Then there are nuances on where cheating begins.
-'Menu-ing' for example is when a runner has to perform actions quickly through the game menu.
-Th could be something rudimentary like moving inventory items around or something more sophisticated rapidly saving and loading to reset an enemy or using a 'quitout' to respawn in a different location.
-Item manipulation to exploit glitches is allowed as s permitted by the architecture of the game.
-However, most estern audiences will not allow the use of a turbo controller (a controller that will automate the rapid or continuous pressing of buttons) while Japanese speedrunners are respected for their mastery turbo controller menugers.
+The definition of cheating is nuanced and varied among different communities.
+“Menu-ing”, for example, is when a runner performs actions quickly through the game menu, from rudimentary tasks (like moving inventory items around) to more sophisticated techniques (such as rapidly saving and loading to reset an enemy or “quitting out” to respawn in a different location).
+Item manipulation to exploit glitches is generally allowed as long as it is permitted by the architecture of the game.
+Yet geography determines how menu-ing is regarded: most Western audiences reject the use of turbo controllers (which automate the rapid or continuous pressing of buttons), while Japanese speedrunners are respected for their mastery of menu-ing using turbo controllers.

-Even 'glitchless' runs where none of these tricks are used debate and still caus controversy on twenty-year-old games to this day. shows a technique which is a hot point of contentionr e players. 'frame perfect' technique where a sequence of actions has to be performed to the exact frame in the right orderwhere there can be as many as sixty frames a second (!!!) n was previously only thought possible with 'tools' editing the programming of the game.i2s r
+Even “glitchless” runs that employ none of these tricks are subject to debate, and still court controversy on twenty-year-old games to this day.
+[Figure 3] shows a controversial “frame perfect” jumping technique that can be used in The Legend of Zelda: Ocarina of Time: a sequence of actions has to be performed in the right order in the exact frame (when the game may run at speeds up to sixty frames per second).
+This particular technique involves using the physics of an explosion followed by an attack move to jump the character into a normally inaccessible area.
+Previously, this level of precision was thought possible only with “tools” (by editing game code or using an emulator).
+However, in December 2017, a second player named dannyb21892 (the world record-holder for glitchless Zelda runs) managed to execute the demonstrated technique through sheer dexterity, leading to an active debate over the difference between a simple skip (the circumvention of a large part of a game) and a glitch (the exploitation of mechanics to the speedrunner’s advantage).

-Arguments over what 'cheating' in an activity that is about bending rules is responsible for one of the oldest schisms over questions of appropriate methodology in speedrunning Speed Demos Archive- began as a forum for Quake players to share demos of their fastest runs through the game.
-This quickly spun out in to other games including Metroid 2002 where a common trick was to use 'secret worlds' or 'out of bounds' play to speed up runs.
-These are techniques that involve the player accessing parts of the game architecture that were never originally intended to be accessed by the gamer out into g debate for years on the SDA forums about what exactly constituted being 'out of bounds with the design of different games leading to vastly different interpretations.
+Paradoxically, arguments over what constitutes “cheating” in an activity that is about bending rules have caused some of the most fundamental schisms in the ethics of speedrunning methodology.
+One of the oldest examples played out on Speed Demos Archive (SDA), which began as a forum for Quake players but quickly expanded to other games, including Metroid 2002.
+Speedrunners in Metroid 2002 commonly used “secret worlds” or “out of bounds” play for faster runs, thereby navigating through parts of the game architecture that were never intended to be accessed by the gamer, including unfinished areas or spaces cut from the final version of the game.
+As games have developed and the speedrunning community has grown, the SDA forums have sustained a continuous debate about the meaning of “out of bounds” in the context of each different game, with vastly divergent interpretations.